twilight-rs/gateway-queue/README.md

 ### Using with large bots

-If the bot has access to bucketed indentify you will have to make slight configuration changes.
+If the bot has access to bucketed identify you will have to make slight configuration changes.
 Firstly you will need to set the `DISCORD_TOKEN` environment variable so it is able to fetch the remaining identifies and what the `max_concurrency` is.
 Secondly you will need to set the query parameter